artsy/metaphysics/README.md

 ### Setting up your local GraphiQL

+We recommend the [graphiql.app](https://github.com/skevy/graphiql-app) client for testing queries locally.

 You will need to set up headers with both:

 * `x-access-token` - Get your client ID and secret, use this command to generate